xuminic/subsync/README.md

 subsync -01:35:32,160/1:35:26,690 source.ass > target.ass
 ```

 subsync will do the calculating itself.
-Nevermind the `-` character in the expression.
+Never mind the `-` character in the expression.
 It's just an option switch.
-You may use
+You may also use

 ```
 subsync +01:35:32,160/1:35:26,690 source.ass > target.ass
 ```

-They are identical.
+because they are practically the same.

 ## HOWTO: Non-linear Editing